apache/commons-rng/commons-rng-examples/examples-jpms/jpms-app/README.md

 Donations
 ---------
-You like Apache Commons RNG Integration?
+You like JPMS module example (application)?
 Then [donate back to the ASF](https://www.apache.org/foundation/contributing.html) to support the development.

 Additional Resources
 --------------------